 Registration occurs by April for the summer and fall terms.
 Registration for the spring term occurs in October.
 Students will receive contact from their advisor and Registrar regarding registration information.
-Students will be expected to meet with their advisor to determine the class schedule.
-Faculty will register students through the portal.
+Students will be expected to meet with their advisor to determine the class schedule and register for their courses through the portal.
 See academic calendar for registration dates.